 Going live

-When you need to integrate this capability into a production environment, consider the following aspects:
+When you integrate this capability into a production environment, consider the following aspects:

 Production data ingestion

-In real-world business scenarios, monitoring devices, such as IP cameras, continuously generate large amounts of video data.
-We recommend that you integrate the OSS software development kit (SDK) to upload recorded video segments to a specified bucket in real time.
-This ensures the stability and timeliness of data uploads and improves the overall system's availability and real-time processing capabilities.
+In a typical business scenario, monitoring devices, such as IPCs, continuously generate large amounts of video data.
+We recommend that you integrate the OSS SDK to upload recorded video segments to the specified bucket in real-time.
+This ensures the stability and timeliness of data uploads, which improves the overall availability and real-time processing capabilities of the system.

-The following example shows how to use the OSS Python SDK to call the file upload manager to upload a video:
+The following example shows how to use the OSS Python SDK's Upload Manager to upload a video file:

 In a production environment, we recommend that you integrate the search feature into your backend service.
-Use the OSS SDK to automate calls and avoid manual operations in the console.
+You can use the OSS SDK to make automated calls and avoid performing manual operations in the console.

-The following code sample shows how to build an XML request that complies with OSS MetaQuery specifications to retrieve search results:
+The following code example shows how to build an XML request that complies with the OSS MetaQuery specification to retrieve search results:

-After you run the program, you can enter descriptive text, such as a yard with a parked car, to perform a search.
-The system uses the data index to return search results that match the description.
-You can use the URL to view the video details directly.
+After running the program, you can enter a descriptive phrase (such as a yard with a parked car) to perform a query.
+The system returns search results that match the description from the data index.
+You can view the video details using the URL.

 Found 1 matching result: